asaikiran1999/Medical-Sample-collection-process-Streamline/README.md

 # Medical Sample collection process Streamline
-Objective: To build a app that can predict the wastage of medical sample before sample collection under certain conditions
+Objective: To build a app that can predict the  of medical sample before sample collection under certain conditions

 Technologies used: python(Machine learning),html,css,java,Heroku(deployment)